Ingredients to Avoid at Home | Everlasting Organics

 Paraffin Wax Candles Carcinogen Risk

 Paraffin wax is a petroleum byproduct.
-When burned, paraffin candles release toxic chemicals including benzene, toluene, and formaldehyde — known carcinogens — into your indoor air.
-Synthetic fragrance oils in conventional candles add further chemical complexity to the smoke.
+When burned, paraffin candles release toxic combustion byproducts including benzene, toluene, formaldehyde, and acrolein — all known or probable human carcinogens — into your indoor air.
+The soot particles produced are fine enough to penetrate deep into lung tissue.
+Synthetic fragrance oils in conventional candles add a further layer of undisclosed chemical complexity to the smoke produced.
+The confined spaces where candles are typically burned — bedrooms, bathrooms, living rooms — concentrate these pollutants rapidly.

 Chemicals Released When Burned

-Benzene · Toluene · Formaldehyde · Acrolein · Soot particles
+Benzene · Toluene · Formaldehyde · Acrolein · Fine soot particles

 Watch For